Aug. 20, 2008

 The Certified Financial Planner Board of Standards also has brochures – What You Should Know About Financial Planning and Questions to Ask When Choosing a Financial Planner – that will help you identify a financial planner who’s right for you.

-Financial planners who give investment advise to their clients must register with the SEC or the appropriate state securities regulator.
+Financial planners who give investment advice to their clients must register with the SEC or the appropriate state securities regulator.
 For more information about investment advisers, read our publication entitled Investment Advisers: What You Need to Know Before Choosing One.